GlobalArrays/ga/python/docs/scipy_11/papers/jeff_daily/gain.rst

 area of research is to automatically parallelize otherwise serial programs and to do so with the least amount of user intervention [Buy99]_.
 GAiN attempts to do this for certain Python programs utilizing the NumPy module.
-It will be shown that some NumPy program can be parallelized in a nearly transparent way with GAiN.
+It will be shown that some NumPy programs can be parallelized in a nearly transparent way with GAiN.

 There are a few assumptions which govern the design of GAiN.
 First, all public